Autofill Data from Browser to Windows Applications

 In the Salesforce Service Cloud environment, a support case has been created with an account ID.
 Automation Hero’s screen automation capabilities pull the relevant customer data out of a legacy CRM system and bring it back into the Salesforce Service Cloud.

-A confirmation letter is created using Automation Hero’s Windows native automation capabilities to create, autofill, and save a word document.
+A confirmation letter is created using Automation Hero’s Windows native application automation capabilities to create, autofill, and save a word document.
 All this is completed with buttons native to Salesforce Service Cloud, making automation easy to implement for end users.

-In this tutorial, we will show you how to build the above automation in a flow across a browser application such as Salesforce and a native Application such as Microsoft Word.
+In this tutorial, we will show you how to build the above automation in a flow across a browser application such as Salesforce and a native Windows application such as Microsoft Word.
 We will show you how to create a custom component in Salesforce that then triggers a click bot, and uses our Windows client to build native applications into your flow.